Tvin9/Tvin9/README.md

-# Hi there 👋
+# Hi there, I'm Chris 👋

-I'm currently working on becoming a full stack software engineer.
+## Junior Software Developer
-I'm primarily learning JS with react.
+I recently changed careers from teaching English as a foreign language to software development following an intensive 13 week course at Northcoders.